-Apart from anemia and birth defects, folic acid deficiency can result in:
+Apart from anemia and birth defects, folate acid deficiency can result in:

 - A higher risk of strokes.
-A study in the medical journal circulation reported that adding folic acid to foods contributes significantly to reducing stroke death by lowering homocysteine levels, an emerging risk factor for cardiovascular disease.
+A study in the medical journal Circulation reported that adding folic acid to foods contributes significantly to reducing stroke death by lowering homocysteine levels, a risk factor for cardiovascular disease.

-- A considerable drop in male sperm count, male fertility.
+- A considerable drop in male sperm count and, consequently, male fertility.
 One study found that folic acid may improve a man's chances of fathering a child.

 - A higher long-term risk of lower bone density (hypothesis).

 There are no serious side effects to taking folic acid.
 Sometimes, certain individuals report an upset stomach, but this is a rare occurrence.